HPCguy/Squint/README.md

 generation, and peephole optimization.  mc.c is a follow on to the AMaCC compiler.
 See the AMaCC documentation referenced below for more information.

+The MC compiler found here is a subset of ***the full HPC MC compiler which is being developed offline.
+That said, results from the full MC compiler are shown below.***

 This compiler supports the following features beyond AMaCC:

 * ***Float*** data types (AMaCC is an integer based compiler).